video

 show help recursively and exit

-psifx video tracking samurai
+psifx video tracking sam3

-Command-line interface for running Samurai.
+Command-line interface for running SAM3.

-usage: psifx video tracking samurai [-h] [--all-help]
+usage: psifx video tracking sam3 [-h] [--all-help]

 {inference,visualization} ...